26 Fantastic Family Things to Do in Portage MI

 7335 Garden Ln, Portage, MI 49002

-The area features paved paths that are perfect for walking, biking, or strollers.
+The area features paved paths perfect for walking, biking, or strollers.

 Portage Celery Flats